boomcamp/django-restframework/README.md

 ```

-2. We need `psycopg2-binary` library to connect django to posgtres .
+2. We need `psycopg2-binary` adapter to connect django to posgtres .

+**Psycopg** = is the most popular PostgreSQL database adapter for the Python programming language.

 ```
 dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ pipenv install psycopg2-binary